acli/Coursera-subtitles/README.markdown

   sense for people who speak English; this is also sent to standard output.

-- `reformat-extracted-text.py` attempts to reformat an actual SRT file (or the output of `extract-text-from-srt`) so that the subtitles will make more sense for people who speak English;
-  this is also sent to standard output.
-This is an experimental rewrite that uses NLTK in an attempt to get more accurate in the splits.

 The canonical way to run this is to feed `extract-text-from-srt` an SRT file that you got from Amara, then pipe this to `reformat-extracted-text` and then redirect this to a text file.